 The month ended with a quick trip north of the border to talk to a media outlet about children’s product safety.
 We’ll share that piece when it is released.
 And KID’s Program Director, Carson Gaffney was in Minneapolis at the annual Midwest Injury Prevention Association Summit.
 She put together a panel on pediatric window falls and prevention measures.

 Now, in December, like many of you, we’ll be focusing on holiday and travel safety and getting ready for 2018 – our 20th anniversary year!
-Keep up with us as we move into the next 20 years.
+Keep up with us on our email list or follow us on Facebook and Twitter.